sideprotocol/side/docs/README.md

     - User sends BTC from a self-custodied wallet (CEX withdrawals are not supported) to the designated vault address
     - Relayers continuously scan the Bitcoin mempool, filtering transactions based on predefined vault address patterns
     - Relayers generate cryptographic Merkle inclusion proofs and submit both raw transaction and proofs to the Sidechain Bridge module
-    - **After verifying 6-block confirmations and proof validity**, the bridge issues corresponding wrapped tokens (1:1 sBTC or sat tokens) to the originator's sidechain address
+    - **After verifying 6-block confirmations and proof validity**, the bridge issues corresponding wrapped tokens (1:1 sat = 10^8:1 sBTC) to the originator's sidechain address

   - **Peg Out (Cross-chain Withdrawal)**
     - Initiated by users transferring sBTC to the bridge module